 Method of Measurement.
-The area of shotblasting on the bridge deck will be measured for payment in square foot.
+The area of bridge deck scarification will be measured for payment in square yards (square meters).
+No additional payment will be made for multiple passes of the equipment.

-The area of thin polymer overlay will be measured in square yards (square meters) of horizontal deck area, completed and accepted.
+The concrete overlay will be measured for payment in square yards (square meters).